fribbels/Fribbels-Epic-7-Optimizer/README.md

   - I don't actually know the cause of this one, but one way to fix it is copying the data/tessdata/eng.traineddata/eng.traineddata file into the system32 path that its looking for
 - If your optimization suddenly stops working completely, check if you have one of these weird looking items in your gear tab: https://i.imgur.com/BzAgRjR.png.
 If one is there, edit it to fill in all the fields, but just leave the stats at 0. https://i.imgur.com/wDKDaE5.png
 - If a hero is missing from the drop down list, the data is being pulled from Epic7DB API.
 If the hero is available in the API but not in the app, contact me.
+- Mac - "The application "FribbelsE7Optimizer" can't be opened.
+  - Try unzipping the file using Unarchiver from the app store instead of Archive Utility.
+[Example](https://i.imgur.com/y9uGQcH.png)
+  - Try downloading the .dmg file if you were using the zip file.

 ## Contact me